Grullo and Blue Roan Quarter Horses

 What's the same about horses in this column?

 This column is unique in that the colors above are not uniformly affected by one color gene.
-It is safe to say that they have white/extremely light hairs, but that this is not caused by the same genes.
+It is safe to say that they have white/extremely light hairs, but that their color is not necessarily caused by the same genes.

 Color descriptions above composed with consideration to AQHA color definitions.